 In 2018, Algeria revealed that the El-Djazair 54 – an armed drone derived from the UAE-designed Yabhon United 40, but modified and manufactured locally in Algeria – had come into service.
-In a video shown on Algeria TV, the El Djazair 54 is shown in flight, apparently striking targets and separately pictured conducting operations.
+In a video shown on Algeria TV, the El Djazair 54 is shown in flight, apparently striking targets and separately, pictured conducting operations.
 Algeria has also displayed Chinese CH-3 and CH-4 drones during military parades although several CH-4’s have crashed during apparent testing /training.
 Press reports in early 2022 suggest that Algeria has ordered the large CH-5 and Wing-Loong drones although there is no indication that they have been delivered.
 In October 2022, local media reported that Algeria had ordered six Turkish Aksungur drones.

-In June 2020, Azerbaijan placed an order for Bayraktar TB2 drones from Turkey.
-These were then apparently delivered and pressed into service extremely quickly during the outbreak of armed conflict between Azerbaijan and Armenia in autumn 2020 over the Nagorno-Karabakh region.
+Azerbaijan placed an order for Bayraktar TB2 drones from Turkey in June 2020.
+The drones were apparently delivered and pressed into service extremely quickly during the outbreak of armed conflict between Azerbaijan and Armenia over the disputed Nagorno-Karabakh region in autumn 2020.
 As numerous reports argued, the drones had a significant impact and it may be, given the short turnaround between the order and operational use, that the drones were actually operated by Turkish contractors.

 China is a significant operator and exporter of armed drones and as a large military and economic power, China has the ability to use its armed drones widely across Asia.
 However, there is no indication that China has conducted drone strikes in conflict.
 China continues to develop new and more lethal UAVs.
 In January 2021, the new WJ-700 (sometimes called Falcon) jet-powered drone had its maiden flight.
 In November 2022, Chengdu Aircraft Design And Research Institute (CAIG) unveiled its new Wing Loong 3 drone at the Zhuhai air show.
 According to press reports, the drone can fly 10,000km (6,200 miles) and is equipped with air-to-air missiles as well as air-to ground munitions.

 Satellite images confirmed that Egypt had acquired Wing Loong drones from China in 2016 and deployed them to the Sinai region.
 Soon after, drone strikes in the area were reported but it is unclear if they were carried out by Egypt or Israel.
 Egypt’s drones were also reported to have been involved in a major operation against ISIS in the Sinai region in 2018.
 Satellite images have also shown Wing Loong II drones at an Egyptian air base close to the border with Libya, but it is unclear if these are Egyptian or UAE operated drones.